-- Project proposals, as well as passenger and cargo through put projections, can help with the assessment of what is potentially at stake.
+A review of extractive project proposals, as well as passenger and cargo forecasts, can help assess what’s at stake.

-- For any significant infrastructure project it is necessary to understand and consult with a range of actors, including: the leading extractive company with the anchor project; other extractive industry companies interested in multi-user access; third party users interested in multi-purpose access (which may require access fees); and financiers, etc.
+Any significant item of extractive-related transport infrastructure might involve a variety of stakeholders, including: the lead extractive company with the anchor project, other extractive companies interested in sharing access, third-party users interested in multi-purpose access (which may require access fees), financiers, and regulators, among others.

 - A Framework to Approach Shared Use of Mining-Related Infrastructure (Nicolas Maennling, Alpa Shah, Sophie Thomashausen, Perrine Toledano)

 - International Telecommunication Union Statistics (International Telecommunication Union)

 - Fostering the Development of Greenfield Mining-Related Transport Infrastructure through Project Financing (International Finance Corporation)